rantsandruse/rantsandruse.github.io/_posts/2021-02-22-pytorch-in-ten-days-day3.markdown

 ---
 layout: post
-title:  "Pytorch with NLP in ten days - Day 3: Change an LSTM Tagger to LSTM classifier"
+title:  "Pytorch with NLP in five days - Day 3: Change an LSTM Tagger to LSTM classifier"
 subtitle:  "With five lines of code"
 date:   2021-02-22 11:17:18 -0800
 categories: pytorch in ten days